Surgical Antibiotic Prophylaxis in Georgia | ICARS

 • implementation of the quality improvement methodology (Plan-Do-Study-Act-Adjust)

-4. Economic evaluation
+4. Economic evaluation.

 Intended outcomes

-This project aims to foster the appropriate use of antibiotics for Surgical Antibiotic Prophylaxis (SAP) in selected departments of Georgian hospitals by implementing an antimicrobial stewardship program (ASP).
+This project aims to foster the appropriate use of antibiotics for Surgical Antibiotic Prophylaxis (SAP) in selected departments of Georgian hospitals by implementing an antimicrobial stewardship programme (ASP).
 The project aims to achieve 60% SAP guideline compliance within 12 months of launching the ASP.
 The main outcome measure is percentage of compliance with the four components of the SAP guideline which covers:

 1. antibiotic choice